A Map of Your Freckles

 Matt wasn’t a handsome man, but he was good, tender, introvert enough to actually care about the effect of his actions on the others; always attentive to avoid hurting her.

-The evening went smooth.
-She had expected him to be a little more active than usual, maybe to dress better or to bring her flower, but he did neither.
+The evening went smoothly.
+She had expected him to be a little more active than usual, maybe to dress better or to bring her flowers, but he did neither.

-The movie was about a woman that was abandoned by her husband because – he had said – too fat and ugly, and had decided to take revenge on him.
+The movie was about a woman that had been abandoned by her husband because – he had said – too fat and ugly, and had decided to take revenge on him.

-Even if it was enjoyable, at some point something happened inside her.
-Her insecurity, her doubts, everything arose at once and silent tears lined her cheeks.
-Soon slight sighs betrayed her state, though.
+Even if it was enjoyable, at some point something snapped inside her.
+Her insecurity, her doubts, everything arose at once and silent tears began lining her cheeks.

 Matt – whose attention had seemed to be to the movie so far – did nothing more than sliding his hand on the back of the sofa and circle her shoulder.

 That was enough.
 She was the one to lean on his shoulder this time, she was the one to let her tears lose on him.